 God creates every person to represent him in interactions with others: to be for others what he would be for them if he lived with us in human form.
 He provides resources to empower every person to perform the responsibilities and blesses those that do.
 If your motivation is to perform the responsibilities and to follow methods and procedures consistent with Living in the Image of God, then every battle you face is his battle and he will guide you to victory.

+Therefore, we can state the basis for our faith as follows.
+Seek to fulfill God’s purpose always.
 In humility, to be his representative among people that he places in your network: to be a channel for his presence among them and his human interactions with them; and a conveyor of his image and impact among them.
 Then every task and every battle belong to him.
 He will lead you to complete his tasks and accomplish his goals, when and how he chooses.

 Thus, faith drives human effort.
 Your motivation is to perform your individual responsibilities toward fulfilling God’s purpose.
 In humility toward God and toward other people, you are committed to compassion, peace, and righteousness; and you focus on doing what you can humanly do.
 God sees your effort and wants you to succeed.
 Your battle is his battle and he will lead you to victory.
 He will determine if a miracle is needed and intervene when and how he chooses.

 Jesus delivered this message—the message of faith, human work, and miracles—through his disciples on two occasions, in interactions with them during two storms on the Sea of Galilee.
 We discuss the interactions to understand our faith as the driver for our human effort.